deltachat/deltachat-core-rust/draft/webxdc-dev-reference.md

 [Webxdc Development Tool](https://github.com/deltachat/webxdc-dev)
 offers an **Webxdc Simulator** that can be used in many browsers without any installation needed.
-You can also use that repository as a template for your own app - just clone and start adapting things to your need.
+You can also use that repository as a template for your own extension - just clone and start adapting things to your need.